Guest Column: ‘Substance abuse’ is not a crime

 At some point, realizing you need help, where do you turn?
 If you haven’t been arrested and convicted of “possession” of an illegal substance, there are treatment resources, but they are frequently of poor quality (see “Inside Rehab” by Anne Fletcher) and very expensive.
 A month’s stay at some of the upscale rehab centers can run $80,000.
 A single visit to a physician may cost $300 to $500.

-Most drug addicts begin their addiction journey in their late tens and early 20s.
+Most drug addicts begin their addiction journey in their late teens and early 20s.
 If they avoid arrest, some 75 percent of them are drug free by their late 20s or early 30s.
 Once arrested and convicted, however, their chances of recovery drop dramatically.

 Why?
 Because the criminal justice system is not a treatment provider.
 Rather, the criminal justice system is built to punish criminals.